My rating: 5 of 5 stars

 Just a few months ago I bore witness to Occupy Hong Kong, an event filled with protests and rallies being remarkably peaceful and on the opposite extreme we have ISIS’s binge of destruction and mayhem, and on the rather residual level that ISIS is now faced with—change that cannot be undone, awaking to find a world both strange and unfamiliar.

-And these spiritual events, if you may allow me to call them that—since that is exactly how I interpret these psychological turmoils and struggles of consciousness the world is faced with in my time on earth—refer to the inward potentials of our species to grow, evolve into a unified human species no longer separated by dogmas and no longer bordered by beliefs and no longer distinct in religious radicalism but unified in its understanding that we are, in fact, and have always been, one species meant for greater acts (than war, hunger, and poverty) we have thus far exemplified in the propensity of the human will to endeavor.
+These spiritual events, if you may allow me to call them that—since that is exactly how I interpret these psychological turmoils and struggles of consciousness the world is faced with in my time on earth—refer to the inward potentials of our species to grow, evolve into a unified human species no longer separated by dogmas and no longer bordered by beliefs and no longer distinct in religious radicalism but unified in its understanding that we are, in fact, and have always been, one species meant for greater acts (than war, hunger, and poverty) we have thus far exemplified in the propensity of the human will to endeavor.

 And this is how I see the world before us: infinite.
 Even if you do not.
 Even if ISIS cannot.